AdventCoding/Showcase/README.md

 ### .ready

-Gets the ready status of the Showcase Plugin.
+If the Showcase Plugin is ready to be called.

+### .enabled

+If the Showcase is currently enabled.

 ### .content()